lesreddy/tw-tetris/README.md

 ### Modals

 When I tried to implement the bootstrap ```#playerNameModal``` It unfortunately caused an error which did not keep the name that I had set for local storage with the code that I used.
 Attempted with javascript, then Jquery with no success.
 It also caused a problem with the ```finishGameModal``` where it would not actually initialise and the screen just went dark.
 After failing heavily with this process I aborted and then implemented the only thing that worked which was a bootbox modal referenced from my mentor's project.
+The time lost on this error was significant, I am determined to re-submit this project with this fixed when time permits.